streamdata-gallery-organizations/sendgrid/_listings/sendgrid/mailsend-post-openapi.md

 x-complete: 0
 info:
   title: SendGrid Add Mail Send
-  description: "This endpoint allows you to send email over SendGrid\u2019s v3 Web
+  description: "This endpoint allows you to send email over SendGrid???s v3 Web API,
-    API, the most recent version of our API.
+    the most recent version of our API.
 If you are looking for documentation about the v2 Mail Send endpoint, please see our [v2 API Reference](https://sendgrid.com/docs/API_Reference/Web_API/mail.html).\n\n*
-    Top level parameters are referred to as \"global\".\n* Individual fields within the personalizations array will override any other global, or \u201Cmessage level\u201D, parameters that are defined outside of personalizations.\n \n**SendGrid provides libraries to help you quickly and easily integrate with the v3 Web API in 7 different
+    Top level parameters are referred to as \"global\".\n* Individual fields within the personalizations array will override any other global, or ???message level???, parameters that are defined outside of personalizations.\n \n**SendGrid provides libraries to help you quickly and easily integrate with the v3 Web API in 7 different
     languages: [C#](https://github.com/sendgrid/sendgrid-csharp), [Go](https://github.com/sendgrid/sendgrid-go),